 In the late 1970s and early 1980s, Greek love came closer to being socially and legally fully tolerated in the Netherlands than it had anywhere in Europe since the triumph of Christianity in the 4th century.
 The comparison with just a decade earlier or later is remarkable, and even more so when compared with the English-speaking countries, where increasingly brutal suppression was already being spiced unmistakably with public hysteria.

 Nothing perhaps illustrates this better than The House That Paul Built, interviews conducted in three households composed of boys living with their lovers with the knowing approval and financial support of the state.

-Underlying all this, a report in 1980 by Eduard Brongersma, a lawyer and recently retired senator, detailed how a broad consensus had by then been built for either reducing to twelve or abolishing the age of consent, and prosecutions for consensual sex with children of any age had consequently nearly dried up.
-But the fruit these developments finally bore was poor and short-lived, presumably due to the aggressive influence of the public hysteria over sex involving children that had gripped the English-speaking countries well before.
+Underlying all this, a report in 1980 by Edward Brongersma, a lawyer and recently retired senator, detailed how a broad consensus had by then been built for either reducing to twelve or abolishing the age of consent, and prosecutions for consensual sex with children of any age had consequently nearly dried up.

 Quoted by Edward Brongersma in his “Meaning of Indecency with Respect to Moral Offences Involving Children” in Brit.
 J. Criminology 20 (1980) 23, who comments: “The Netherlands clearly did not want to stay behind, but nowhere is there expressed a special, urgent need for this penal provision, for example because of demonstrable abuses or untenable situations.”
 France had in the meantime, first, instituted an age of consent of 11, and then raised it to 13.